 The only explanation for the poor outcomes from Enterprise Asset Management (EAM) that makes sense to me is the methodology used either contains the wrong things, or it is terribly incomplete.

-You need to question all that you think is right about how to get highly reliable machinery and equipment.
-It is a fantastically liberating experience; to finally think for yourself about how to really create the world class asset reliability needed for operational excellence success.
+You too need to question all that you think is right about how to get highly reliable machinery and equipment.
+It is a fantastically liberating experience: to think deeply about how to really create the world class asset reliability needed for operational excellence success.

 An Enterprise Asset Management Model Needs to Be 100% Successful Every Time It Is Used

 I’ve been the luckiest lifecycle asset management and reliability professional in the world.

 In my career I designed machines, made their parts, assembled them together, repaired machines, installed them for use, operated them, brought machines for businesses, and set up business systems intended to maintained physical assets at high reliability.
 By 1999 I’d worked with every aspect of the plant and equipment life cycle and had done the associated engineering and business management.
 It gave me a unique perspective available only to a very few others on the planet.

 As an engineer and a scientist, I need believable proof and evidence that what is told to me is true.

 This had to be the case with anything to do with enterprise asset management, operational excellence and reliability.
 What was known about them in the past could not be right because those models hardly ever worked for their Users.